 Mental health is something that men are getting better and better at talking about.

-There is a growing understanding that although mental health issues can be triggered by stresses in daily life, they are clinical diseases that often require outside help and medical treatment.
+Mental health issues can be triggered by stresses in daily life, and as such they are clinical illnesses that often require outside help and treatment.

 The most common mental illnesses are anxiety and depressive disorders.

 Everyone experiences strong feelings of tension, fear, or sadness at times.
 However a mental illness is present when these feelings become so disturbing and overwhelming that people have great difficulty coping with day-to-day activities such as work, enjoying leisure time and maintaining relationships.
 When any or all of this creeps in, it’s maybe time to get some help.

 1 in 8 New Zealand men will experience serious depression during their lifetime.
 Depression is more than a low mood.
 It is a serious illness that can need clinical treatment.
 Those with depression find it hard to function and it can have a serious effect on a person’s physical and mental health.

 Just as the songs say, everyone gets the blues sometime.
 Depression is different though, affecting your thinking and behaviour and lasting from weeks to months.

 Key symptoms of depression include constantly feeling down or hopeless, a loss of enjoyment or interest in doing the things you used to enjoy doing, negative thinking and sleep problems.
 It can hit some people so hard they think about harming themselves or even suicide.

 Here’s the good part – depression can be treated.
 This can range from simple lifestyle changes through talking and counselling to the use of using anti-depressants in more severe cases.

 There are lots of services, information sources and good people ready to help, and the sooner you get help, the sooner you will start to shake off what Winston Churchill famously referred to as ‘the black dog’.